 “A few years ago, at the height of tour season I got a phone call from this woman saying she was my husband’s girlfriend.
 Really?
 I talked to her very calmly.
 It didn’t even sink in.
-And I was leaving and it was like 7:45 in the morning and I had to leave in 15 minutes to go pick up a group of tourists.
-So I just kind of talked to her for a few minutes and the things she said made sense.
+It was 7:45 in the morning and I had to leave in 15 minutes to go pick up a group of tourists.
+We talked for a few minutes.
+The things she said made sense.

 Anne’s story is really larger than life.
-She was a trainer and keeper of wild animals for the film industry on her property near Seattle until, one day, one of her tigers attacked a volunteer who did not follow the guidelines for its care.
+She was a trainer and keeper of wild animals for the film industry on her property near Seattle until the day one of her tigers attacked a volunteer who did not follow the guidelines for its care.
 While the volunteer survived, it was a spiritual wake-up call for Anne.
 She sold her animals and land.
 Then a call came to work as an animal keeper for a film being shot in Panama, a job she could not have taken if she still had her own operation.

 Today Anne and her husband split their time between his native village, Embera Puru, and Panama City.
 They have brought a thriving tourism business to the village for people wanting to experience the jungle and nature as lived by indigenous peoples.